jtguggedal/thingy_web_bluetooth/README.md

 -   `get` - Gets the name of the connected device
 -   `set` - Sets the name of the connected device.
-    - **Parameters**:
-        - Takes as parameter a string shorter or equal to 10 characters.
+     - Name: string shorter than or equal to 10 characters.

 ### colorEnable